Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Introduction

 To explain the variability in their self-consistent simulations, \citetalias{Dannen24} examined a few isothermal cases using a modified CAK method (mCAK; hereafter) introduced by \cite{Abbott82} to study the effect of ionization on the line force.
 Specifically, \citetalias{Dannen24} approximated the line force--ionization relation with a power-law scaling $\xi^{-\delta}$, where $\delta$ is the parameter introduced by \cite{Abbott82} and $\xi$ is the ionization parameter (see below for more details).
-They found that even for these simplified isothermal cases, which exclude thermal instability, the wind can be intrinsically variable or even periodic if the line force weakens significantly with increasing ionization (e.g., $\delta~=~0.3$).
+They found that even for these simplified isothermal cases, which exclude thermal instability, the wind can be subject to self-excited oscillations if the line force weakens significantly with increasing ionization (e.g., $\delta~=~0.3$).
 Therefore, they attributed the variability in the solutions to the weakening of the line force instead of the thermal instability that they have observed in previous simulations with an AGN type of SED \citepalias{Dannen20}.